1961 Nota Formula Junior. Period Winner.

 Thereafter the car was sold to its current owner.
 It is currently in excellent condition, and is located in the U.K. The car comes with HTP papers that are valid through 2027.

-2022 is another great year for Formula Junior with championship series across the globe.
-If you have ever wanted a fully sorted, unique, competitive car to get into the premier events such as Goodwood, Monterey, and others, this is it.
-The Nota chassis is reminiscent of the well proven, highly successful Lotus 20 FJ, yet it is unique, and extra special with its prototype aluminum bodywork.
+The Nota chassis is reminiscent of the well proven, highly successful, Lotus 20 space frame design.
+Yet it is unique and special with its prototype aluminum bodywork.
 So you get the best of both worlds with the Nota, proven design, yet a rare and desirable entry for the top events.

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.

 Please Contact Us if you have any questions or comments,